Empress Dowager Bian: As grand empress dowager

-After Cao Pi died in 226, his son Cao Rui became emperor, and he honoured his grandmother as grand empress dowager.
+After Cao Pi died in June 226, his son Cao Rui became emperor, and he honoured his grandmother as grand empress dowager.
 In 227, she was inadvertently insulted by her granddaughter-in-law Lady Yu – Princess Yu had been Cao Rui's wife when he was Prince of Pingyuan, but after he became emperor, he did not make her empress, but made his concubine Lady Mao as empress instead.
-She was upset, and Empress Dowager Bian tried to console her, and her response was, "the Caos have a tradition for favouring dishonourable women," forgetting that Empress Dowager Bian was formerly a courtesan.
-Empress Dowager Bian was greatly offended, but did not punish her further than having her sent back to Cao Rui's princely manor house.
+She was upset, and Lady Bian tried to console her, and her response was, "the Caos have a tradition for favouring dishonourable women," forgetting that Lady Bian was formerly a courtesan.
+Lady Bian was greatly offended, but did not punish her further than having her sent back to Cao Rui's princely manor house in Ye.

+In the spring of 230, just before her death, Cao Rui granted Lady Bian's paternal grandparents and father posthumous honors; her paternal grandfather Bian Guang (卞广) was thus posthumously known as Marquis Gong of Kaiyang (开阳恭侯), while her father Bian Yuan's (卞远) posthumous title was Marquis Jing (敬侯).

+Death and burial

-Empress Dowager Bian died on 9 July 230.
-Sometime between 28 July and 26 August 230, she was buried with honours due an empress dowager alongside her husband Cao Cao in the Gaoling (literally "high mausoleum").
+The Annals of Emperor Ming of the Records of the Three Kingdoms state that the Grand Empress Dowager Bian died on 9 July 230.
+The Records go on to say that she was buried with honours due an empress dowager alongside her husband Cao Cao in the Gaoling (literally "high mausoleum") sometime between 28 July and 26 August 230.

+Cao Cao's mausoleum, long considered lost, was discovered in 2008 with the three skeletons inside, one male and two female.
+The women were determined to be aged in their twenties and fifties respectively, which is discordant with the Records that put her age at 69 or 70 when Lady Bian died.
+This discrepancy has been one of the points used by skeptics to cast doubt on the identification of the mausoluem as Cao Cao's.
+Subsequent research has diminished the possibility that Lady Bian was interred in same tomb as Cao Cao as well as the neighbouring Xigaoxue No. 1 tomb, though the possibility of her being interred in a heretofore undiscovered tomb in the same mausoleum complex still remains.